geoserver/geoserver/doc/en/user/source/extensions/vectortiles/tutorial.rst

 Why use vector tiles?
 ---------------------

-The advantages of vector tiles are;
+The advantages of vector tiles are:

 * **Rendering is done by the client** (for example, OpenLayers), not by the server.
 This allows different maps/applications to style a map differently without having to reconfigure GeoServer.